Physics and astrophysics

 In the Senior Sophister (final) year astrophysics lectures provide a more in-depth study of our own solar system, planetary systems around other stars, interstellar matter and galaxies.
 There is also a focus on modern developments in astronomy, such as dark matter, black holes and supernovae.
 Senior Sophister students carry out either a physics or an astrophysics research project with the opportunity of working at an observatory in Ireland or abroad.

-Final-year students in Physics and astrophysics may get the opportunity to carry out their research project at an observatory abroad.
+Final-year students in Physics and astrophysics may get the opportunity to carry out their research project at a laboratory or an observatory abroad.
 In recent years students have worked at the Belgian Nuclear Research Centre, at the Universities of Potsdam and Regensburg in Germany, at the NASA Goddard Space Flight Center in the United States and at the European Space Agency in Madrid.

 Physics graduates are always in demand in Ireland and elsewhere in modern high-technology industries, as well as in teaching.
 You may also find a career in academic institutions, government and industrial research organisations and production facilities, or the meteorological service.
 There are diverse opportunities in electronics, telecommunications, biophysics, hospital and health physics, automation and computing.
 There is also a wide range of careers for which employers value the skills of problem-solving that come with the degree.
 It could also be a useful primary training for a legal, managerial or actuarial career for which a technical background is very attractive.

 - The School of Physics in Trinity is the biggest physics department in Ireland (north or south).
 Over 100 physics graduates from Trinity and other universities are currently doing research leading to Masters and PhD degrees.
 Much of this research is in collaboration with research groups in other leading universities and institutes around the world.